Dozens of successful collaborations.

 A better way: Set a target for the number of books you want to read per year.
 (My own target is 24, but for the last several years I’ve been averaging over 40.)

 Only pick up books that you’re excited to read, and you’ll read more.
 If that means you’re reading fewer business books and more biographies, or fiction, or humor, so be it.
 Any well-selected reading is better than no reading.
+And if you’re not enjoying a book, quit it and move on to the next.

 8. I was slow to adopt journaling.